ESP | ENG

 Mapping Criminal Governance

-The goal of this project is to a) describe the dynamics of violence in Mexico; b) the evolution of criminal groups, their dynamics across time, and map their territorial presence; and c) identify the way organize criminal groups (OCGs) “rule” the territories they control, including how they relate state officials and the communities where they operate.
+This project aims to: a) describe the dynamics of violence in Mexico; b) analyze the evolution of criminal groups, their dynamics across time, and map their territorial presence; and c) identify how organized criminal groups “rule” the territories they control, including their relationships with state officials and local communities.
+To achieve these goals, PovGov employs text analysis (on various print and digital sources), GIS, Neural Networks, and several data processing techniques.

 Immigration